kb-coder/kb-pwa/README.md

 # kb-pwa
-This is a sample PWA using Vue 3 and the Vue CLI PWA plugin.
+This is a sample PWA using Vue 3 and the Vue CLI PWA plugin and Workbox.

 ## Project setup
 ```